AmericanBagel/entity_link/README.md

 # Uses
 Entity linking is incredibly useful.
 Use-case examples include:
 - Multiplayer-friendly interactions between a player and player-specific entities which last over 1 tick:
     - Linking a player and a villager for right-click detection to prevent any bugs in multiplayer.
 The `distance` selector is not a good idea!
-Just link them~
+Just link them!
     - Linking a player and an entity for left-click detection.
     - Linking a player and a chest minecart for multiplayer-compatible GUIs.
     - Pets!
 Perhaps you want to make a pet-related data pack.
 UUIDs are annoying and require multiple scoreboards and NBT tag reading.
 Entity linking is more efficient and easier.